openedx/edx-django-utils/docs/decisions/0005-user-and-group-management-commands.rst

 Decision
 --------

-User and group management commands should be moved to edx-django-utils from edx-platform and ``edx_django_utils`` should be added to ``INSTALLED_APPS`` section of all django services so that the user and group management commands are available to the services.
+User and group management commands should be moved to edx-django-utils from edx-platform so that the commands are available to other services.

 The original idea for this decision came from an `edx.org private discussion on app permissions`_.